• Skip to primary navigation

 How to Make Roghni Naan

 Preparing a roghni naan involves three straightforward steps.
-Start by creating a soft dough, then shape it into a naan, and finally, cook it using your chosen method.
-In this case, I opted to bake the naan, which is both simple and convenient.
+Start by creating a soft dough, then shape it into a naan form, and finally, cook it using your chosen method.

 Step 1: Preparation of Naan Dough

-After allowing the dough to rest for 2 hours, knead it for 2 to 3 minutes until it becomes soft and fluffy.
-If it springs back when you press it with a finger, you're on the right track to roll the roghni naan.
+3. Once the dough has rested for 2 hours, knead it gently for 2–3 minutes until soft and springy.
+If it bounces back when pressed with a finger, it’s ready to shape.

 Step 3: Bake the Naan